 There are some parameters for using the deferred tuition plan.
 Deferred tuition is now available for immersion and flex programs.
 Additionally, the job you accept after you complete your coursework needs to meet a minimum salary requirement.
 You can learn more about this program and see sample payment plans here.

-If you’re interested in doing an immersion course, you might want to consider the Income Share Agreement (ISA).
+If you’re interested in doing an immersion course, you might want to consider the Income Share Agreement (ISA) to afford the Thinkful cost.
 Like deferred tuition, you pay $0 when you enroll and throughout your program.
 However, you sign on to pay a percentage of your salary for a fixed period of time.
 This means you can’t anticipate your monthly payments until you have your starting salary.

 Either way, you will be taking on debt.
 The tuition for an entire program at Thinkful is significantly less than one year at Harvard, but it’s still an important financial decision.
 Make sure you take the time to consider all the implications for you and your loved ones when making your decision.